-Mirrored axis?: Enter the axis to be mirrored.
-You can mirror all axes except for the spindle axis- including rotary axes-with the exception of the spindle axis and its associated auxiliary axis.
+▶ Mirrored axis?: Enter the axis to be mirrored.
+You can mirror all axes-including rotary axes-with the exception of the spindle axis and its associated auxiliary axis.
 You can enter up to three axes.
-Input range: Up to three NC axes X, Y, Z, U, V, W, A, B, C
+Input range: Up to 3 NC axes X, Y, Z, U, V, W, A, B, C